 In the case of a taxpayer that provides telecommunications or ancillary services and that is thereby subject to Reg.
 IV.18(i), receipts from the sale or license of digital goods or services not otherwise assigned for apportionment purposes pursuant to that regulation are assigned pursuant to this Reg.
 IV.17(g)(2)(B), by applying the rules set forth in Reg.
-IV.17.(d).(3)(B)2. or 3. as if the transaction were a service delivered to an individual or business customer or delivered through or on behalf of an individual or business customer.
-However, in applying these rules, if the taxpayer cannot determine the state or states where a customer receives the purchased product it may reasonably approximate this location using the customer's place of "primary use" of the purchased product, applying the definition of "primary use" set forth in [MTC Model Regulation for Sourcing Sales of Telecommunications and Ancillary Services].
+IV.17(d)(3)(B)2 or 3 as if the transaction were a service delivered to an individual or business customer or delivered through or on behalf of an individual or business customer.
+However, in applying these rules, if the taxpayer cannot determine the state or states where a customer receives the purchased product it may reasonably approximate this location using the customer's place of "primary use" of the purchased product, applying the definition of "primary use" set forth in Reg.
+IV.18(i).